ks961/-d3vtool-hooks/README.md

     >
 ```

-- **Form structure**: The form is styled with flexbox to center it vertically and horizontally on the page.
-- **`onSubmit`**: When the form is submitted, `onSubmit` is called, triggering the validation and submission logic.
+- **`onSubmit`**: When the form is submitted, `onSubmit` is called, triggering the validation and then it will callback the submission logic.

 ---